How AI Is Changing SEO in 2026 – What Marketers Need to Know

 Google responded by integrating AI directly into search.
 AI Overviews — previously called Search Generative Experience (SGE) — are now a default feature of Google Search across multiple markets.
 They generate a summarized answer at the top of the results page, pulling from sources Google’s systems deem authoritative, well-structured, and entity-rich.
 Clicks to cited sources exist, but the dynamic is fundamentally different from traditional organic click-throughs.

 Standalone answer engines built real audiences.
-Perplexity now processes hundreds of millions of queries per month.
+Perplexity processed 780 million queries in May 2025 — growing at over 20% month-on-month according to CEO Aravind Srinivas.
 ChatGPT’s search functionality is used daily by a significant portion of its user base for research.
 These platforms do not rank web pages — they synthesize content and cite sources.
 Appearing in those citations is a new, distinct form of search visibility with its own rules.

 How Do Google AI Overviews Change the Rules for SEO?